-As part of the agreement to acquire a subsidiary by the ETG in fiscal 2009, we may be obligated to pay additional purchase consideration of up to approximately \$1.3 million in fiscal 2010, \$1.3 million in fiscal 2011 and \$10.1 million in fiscal 2012 should the subsidiary meet certain earnings objectives during each of the first three years following the acquisition.
+As part of the agreement to acquire a subsidiary by the ETG in fiscal 2009, we may be obligated to pay additional purchase consideration of up to approximately \$1.3 million in fiscal 2011 and \$10.1 million in fiscal 2012 should the subsidiary meet certain earnings objectives during the second and third years, respectively, following the acquisition.

-As part of the agreement to acquire a subsidiary by the ETG in fiscal 2009, we may be obligated to pay additional purchase consideration of up to approximately \$11.7 million should the subsidiary meet certain earnings objectives during the first two years following the acquisition.
+As part of the agreement to acquire a subsidiary by the ETG in fiscal 2009, we may be obligated to pay additional purchase consideration of up to approximately \$7.6 million should the subsidiary meet certain earnings objectives during the second year following the acquisition.

 The above referenced additional contingent purchase consideration will be accrued when the earnings objectives are met.
-Such additional contingent consideration is based on a multiple of earnings above a threshold (subject to a cap in certain cases) and is not contingent upon the former shareholders of the acquired entities remaining employed by us or providing future services to us.
+Such additional contingent purchase consideration is based on a multiple of earnings above a threshold (subject to a cap in certain cases) and is not contingent upon the former shareholders of the acquired entities remaining employed by us or providing future services to us.
 Accordingly, such consideration will be recorded as an additional cost of the respective acquired entity when paid.
+The aggregate maximum amount of such contingent purchase consideration that we could be required to pay is approximately \$91 million payable over future periods beginning in fiscal 2011 through fiscal 2012.
+Assuming the subsidiaries perform over their respective future measurement periods at the same earnings levels they have performed in the comparable historical measurement periods, the aggregate amount of such contingent purchase consideration that we would be required to pay is approximately \$9 million.
+The actual contingent purchase consideration will likely be different.

-For additional information on the aforementioned acquisitions see Note 2, Acquisitions, of the Notes to Consolidated Financial Statements.
+For additional information on how we account for contingent consideration associated with acquisitions, see Note 1, Summary of Significant Accounting Policies - Business Combinations, of the Notes to Consolidated Financial Statements.